Call Now 24/7 - Free Consultation! 844-686-5397

 • Cognitive attention — Keep your mind on the road

 The way a driver reacts to unexpected dangers, like the behavior of other drivers, weather changes, construction areas, animals, or objects on the road, can often determine whether they have a near-miss or a collision.
+Pedestrians are especially vulnerable to distracted drivers – learn more about Wilkes-Barre pedestrian accident cases.

-Texting While Driving Car AccidentTexting while driving distracts the driver in multiple ways: visually, manually, and cognitively.
-The driver’s eyes are removed from the road to either read or send a text (visually), and their cognitive ability to drive safely becomes impaired.
-Reading and typing require cognitive processing, and deciding what to type also requires mental decision-making; when a driver’s mental focus is diverted to a text, they are far less capable of making smart driving decisions during that moment (cognitive).
+Reading and typing require cognitive processing, and deciding what to type also requires mental decision-making.
+When a driver’s mental focus is diverted to a text, they are far less capable of making smart driving decisions during that moment (cognitive).
 Finally, texting while driving often requires manual distraction, as the driver takes their hand off the wheel to type a text (manual).

 Due to the increased distracted driving incidents, Pennsylvania now considers it a crime for any driver to use a portable electronic device such as a cell phone or wearable technology to manually send, write, or read any type of written communication while a vehicle is in motion.

 Wilkes-Barre personal injury law firmIf you or a loved one has been seriously injured in a car accident caused by a driver who was texting, you deserve experienced legal representation from a firm that understands the challenges you face because of your injuries – a firm that is committed to protecting your rights and obtaining the compensation you deserve.
-The Wilkes-Barre distracted driving accident lawyers at Munley Law will help to show specific elements to recover damages from the defendant successfully:
+The distracted driving accident lawyers at Munley Law will help to show specific elements to recover damages from the defendant successfully:

 • Duty — Display that the defendant owed you a duty of care as a fellow driver